railwayapp/docs/src/docs/reference/production-readiness-checklist.md

 **&check; Serve your application from the right region**

-- Deploying your application as close to your users as possible minimizes the number of network jumps it has to make to reach your users, thus reducing latency and improving performance.
+- Deploying your application as close to your users as possible minimizes the number of network hops, reducing latency and improving performance.

-    Railway offers multiple options for [deployment region](/reference/deployment-regions) around the globe.
+    Railway offers multiple [deployment regions](/reference/deployment-regions) around the globe.

     You may also consider implementing a CDN to cache server responses on an edge network.